dreamside-digital/safesupport-chatbox/README.md

 | `exitMessage` (optional) | Text to show if the user rejects the Terms of Use. | `The chat is closed.
 You may close this window.` |
 | `anonymousDisplayName` (optional) | The display name for the chat user. | `Anonymous` |
 | `chatUnavailableMessage` (optional) | Text to show if no-one is available to respond  | `The chat service is not available right now.
 Please try again later.` |

+## Feature list

+[x] Can be embedded on any website with Javascript enabled [x] WCAG AA compliant
+[x] Light and dark theme
+[x] Support seekers are anonymous
+[x] Uses Matrix's end to end encryption
+[x] If encryption fails, falls back to unencrypted chat [x] Status texts are customizeable
+[x] Only initiates chat after user agrees to Terms of Service [x] Upon exiting chat, user data is wiped - account deleted, local datastore cleared [x] If enabled, the bot account can provide transcript of the conversation [x] Automatically parses incoming text messages for URLs and adds the <a> tags [x] Easy to customize colour scheme
+[x] Bookmarklet allows users to open the chat on any website

+## Bot account

+This chatbox is meant to be used with a bot account that handles a number of functions:
+* Sends out invitations to facilitators to join the support chat
+* Revokes unused invitations when the first facilitator join the chat
+* Keeps a transcript of the conversation
+* Notifies user if there are not facilitators available

+The bot account is invited to the chatroom when a support request is initiated.

+You can find the code for the bot at [ocrcc-bot](https://github.com/nomadic-labs/ocrcc-bot).

+## Bookmarklet

+The bookmarklet is a special link that runs a script on any website.
+The user saves the link by dragging it to their bookmarks bar.
+Then they can click on the bookmark on any page to run the script and load the chatbox.

+You can try this out on the [live demo](https://nomadic-labs.github.io/ocrcc-chatbox/).

 ## Local development